IrfaanKhalid/hackathon-sponsorship/README.md

 This guide is free, open-source, and meant to be improved!
 Fork and star the repository, send me feedback (see the ```Contact Information``` section below), and feel free to make pull requests as you see fit.

 ## Directory Structure
-In the root of this repository, you'll find this README, a comprehensive guide to hackathon sponsorship called _hackathon-sponsorship-guide.md_, and a master spreadsheet to help organize your sponsorship process as a whole called _master-spreadsheet.md_.
+In the root of this repository, you'll find this README, a comprehensive guide to hackathon sponsorship called _hackathon-sponsorship-guide.md_, and a master spreadsheet to help organize your sponsorship process as a whole called _sponsorship-spreadsheet.xlsx_.

 You'll also find my HackCon V workshop materials in the ```hackcon-v/``` directory, guides to sponsorship calls in the ```calls``` directory, guides and samples for sponsorship emails in the ```emails/``` folder, and budget and finance resources in the ```finance/``` directory.